macylmoumou221/AIMirror/ai-mood-tracker/README.md

 	```

 	> 💡 On first launch DeepFace downloads weights to `C:\Users\<you>\.deepface`.
 Remove `deepface` from `requirements.txt` if you prefer a smaller footprint—the app automatically falls back to FER.
-	> 🐧 On Streamlit Cloud (Linux), the platform markers pull in `opencv-python-headless` so you won’t hit the `libGL.so.1` import error.
+	> 🐧 On Streamlit Cloud (Linux), the platform markers install `opencv-python-headless` and skip DeepFace so the app runs with FER only, avoiding `libGL.so.1` and Keras 3 errors.

 3. Launch the dashboard: